M&Y Maintenance and Construction Privacy Notice

 1. What is data protection?

-The General Data Protection Regulation and Data Protection Act (2018) sets out rules for processing personal information.
+The General Data Protection Regulation (GDPR) and Data Protection Act (2018) sets out rules for processing personal information.
 This applies to personal information we might hold about you on some paper files and on computers.
 The Act states that those who record and use personal information must ensure that it is handled properly.
 Therefore we are required to ensure that personal information is:

 - processed in a lawful, fair and transparent way